hectorvent/emaily/README.md

 > Corrently under development.

-It will be a email dispatcher microservice, that will handle email tamplates, attachments.
+It will be an email dispatcher microservice, that will handle email tamplates, attachments, and filters.

 Ways to send an email :